 We’ll need Waterfall software development lifecycle phases as a foundation to build an SDLC 2022 template, so let’s quickly go through them.

 Requirements analysis and Feasibility study

 Business or System analysis gives a start to the project with building a project plan.
 At this SDLC phase, project documentation is written (functional and non-functional requirements, responsibility matrix, change management matrix, etc.).
-Business analysis also covers the app logic, integration logic and some elements of architecture design.
+The business analysis also covers the app logic, integration logic, and some elements of architecture design.

 Moreover, here you and your team will consider all the economic and legal, as well as recruitment issues that you may face during the software development project delivery and after it goes live.

 To find more about Business Analysis, read our article on the topic, How does a BA bring value to your project.

 A BA may give you a high-level view of the system, tools, and techs, but the last word is the architect’s.
 He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – builds a ‘skeleton’ of a system, and sends it to the software development team to grow some ‘organs and muscles’.